cmertz11/otr_itdx_data_types/README.md

 ![](Images/Swagger1.JPG)

 4. Select "Choose File" and navigate to the Data_Types_2020.xsd in the package you unzipped earlier.
 Click "Execute".

 ![](Images/loadfile.JPG)

+Step 4 will only need to be done the first time the application is run as the data types are persisted to a container redis-volume defined in --appendonly mode.
+Please see the docker-compose file.
+This will allow the data_types_db redis container to be destroyed and recreated easily.

 Method /api/DataTypes/GetDataTypes returns a list of available ITDX data types.

 Method /api/DataTypes/GetDataTypeByName returns the full json data type detail of any of the data types listed in the GetDataTypes method.

 For example: